build-on-aws/content/posts/improved-developer-experience-of-graphql-apis-with-javascript-resolvers-for-aws-appsync-apis/index.md

 ```

 ### Complexity of the resolver
-With the syntaxs and complex resolvers, often the direct data source to a database or HTTP can become hard to handle with the limited utility hanlder functions and in case of `pipeline resolver`, it can be a huge learning curve of how to use different functions, mapping request/response for all the functions and the parent resolver.
+With the syntax and complex resolvers, often the direct data source to a database or HTTP can become hard to handle with the limited utility handler functions and in case of `pipeline resolver`, it can be a huge learning curve of how to use different functions, mapping request/response for all the functions and the parent resolver.

 For some use-cases and scenarios, using VTL resolvers may turn out to be overwhelming which results in developers moving towards Lambda function resolvers.